-- A. A member has been added to the family through birth, adoption, or court-awarded custody. - B. A household member is leaving or has left the family unit. - C. Family break-up. - In circumstances of a family break-up, Waco Housing Authority & Affiliates will make a determination of which family member will retain the voucher, taking into consideration the following factors: - To whom the voucher was issued. - The interest of minor children or of ill, elderly, or disabled family members. - Whether the assistance should remain with the family members remaining in the unit. - Whether family members were forced to leave the unit as a result of actual or threatened physical violence by a spouse or other member(s) of the household. - D. When the head of household dies during tenancy and the remaining household members are minors, Waco Housing Authority will allow a temporary adult guardian who meets screening criteria to reside in the unit.
+- A. A member has been added to the family through birth, adoption, or court-awarded custody. - B. A household member is leaving or has left the family unit. - C. Family break-up.

+In circumstances of a family break-up, Waco Housing Authority & Affiliates will make a determination of which family member will retain the voucher, taking into consideration the following factors:

+- Whether family members were forced to leave the unit as a result of actual or threatened physical violence by a spouse or other member(s) of the household. - Custody of minor children or of ill, elderly, or disabled family members. - The adult member initially designated as head of household . - D. When the head of household dies during tenancy and the remaining household members are minors, Waco Housing Authority will allow a temporary adult guardian who meets screening criteria to reside in the unit.
 Once guardianship is established, an interim reexamination will be processed using their income and adding them as head of household.